electro-smith/DaisyExamples/README.md

 Alternatively, you can simply run git commands from within the submodule and they will be treated as if you were in that repository instead of Daisy_Examples

+Whenenever there are changes to the libraries (whether from pulling from git or manually editing the libraries) they will need to be rebuilt.
+This can be done by either running `./ci/build_libs.sh` or entering the directory of the library with changes and running `make`.

 ## Adding New Examples and Updating Old Ones

 `helper.py` is a python script in the root directory that can be used for several helpful utilities.